Paradise Rider.

 I visited many bike shops in Muskoka and finally decided on another hybrid bike also with a raised straight handlebar, narrower rims and tires.
 The bike was a larger frame yet it weighed a lot less than the Marin.

 I still had comfort, but I was now much quicker on my new Rocky Mountain bicycle.
-My average riding speed really began to accelerate as I was always out riding my new bike.
+My average riding speed really began to accelerate once I began riding my new bike.

 I had got caught a few times in heavy rainstorms; I hated riding in the rain and tried to avoid it as much as possible.
 I found myself now always checking the weather radar before any of my longer rides.
-If it looked like rain was on the way, I stayed closer to home on that day.
-For the most part I rode alone, I preferred riding alone because I liked to push myself.
-I don’t like waiting for other riders to catch up or riders who always wanted to take little breaks.
-I also didn't like how some riders always complained it was too hot or that my pace was too quick.
+If it looked like rain was on the way then I stayed closer to home on that day.
+For the most part I always rode alone, I preferred riding alone because I liked to push myself.
+I don’t like waiting for other riders to catch up or riders who always want to take little breaks.
+I also didn't like how some riders were always complaining that it was too hot or that my pace was too quick.

 I found those riders for the most part to be very annoying.